 This is a lightweight IRC server that listens, by default, on port TCP 6667.

-I can connect to this service on my home network, but I want to expose this service so that my friends can connect to it from everywhere.
+I can connect to this service on my home network, but I want to expose it so that my friends can connect to it from anywhere.